gregwhitaker/gradle-graalvm-example/README.md

 An example of building a Gradle Java project as a native image with GraalVM.

 ## Running the Demo
+Follow the steps below to build and run the demo.

+1. Run the following command to build the application:

+        ./gradlew clean nativeImage

+2. Execute the newly built native image by running the following command:

+        ./build/graal/count 10

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/gradle-graalvm-example/issues).